Teleosynthesis

 Narrative, Interaction, and the Emergence of Purpose

-Recent developments in large language models have changed the landscape of artificial intelligence in a way that is not yet fully understood.
 Much of the public discussion has focused on performance: how well these systems answer questions, generate text, solve problems, or imitate human conversation.
 Some debates go further and ask whether such systems might already be conscious, or whether they may become so.
 I take a different starting point.
-The more interesting question may not be whether consciousness can be found inside an isolated system, but whether some of the organisational conditions associated with purpose, meaning, and directed intelligence arise in the interaction between systems, narratives, and agents rather than solely within any one of them.
-This is the space in which I locate the idea of teleosynthesis.
+The more interesting question may not be whether consciousness can be found inside an isolated system, but whether some of the organisational conditions associated with purpose, meaning, and directed intelligence arise in the interaction between systems, narratives, and agents.

 Why Purpose May Be Interactional